appfoundry/Reliant/README.md

 and `stringGenerator`.
 That is why we named the property in `DefaultStringProvider` as such.
 The names of the objects are specified by your configurator.
 In this case Reliant derives the name from the method names.
 All text which comes after the `createSingleton` is seen as a name.
 The tentative reader might argue that the names should be *StringGenerator* and *StringProvider* (with starting capital), in fact that is true.
-However, reliant has created aliases for these objects in their camelcase form.
+However, Reliant has created aliases for these objects in their camelcase form.

 Further reading